 - it streamlines the archiving process as it allows you to preserve only the messages relevant to the case, while the rest can still be deleted in accordance with the original retention settings

-When retrieving information for official or legal purposes, it is necessary to prove the authenticity and integrity of the retrieved data.
-Lawyers will insist to take a look at message metadata and check the audit trail in order to verify message integrity.
+When retrieving information for official or legal purposes, it is necessary to prove the integrity and authenticity of the retrieved data.
+Lawyers will insist on taking a look at message metadata and check the audit trail in order to verify message integrity.
 You need to make sure that you can produce original, unmodified records.
 Messages that were altered or deleted without proper authorization and without observing retention policies could expose your company to liability.

 When applied, legal hold protects the original version of each email, text message or social media record from user modification and evidence spoliation.
 Spoliation is a legal term which denotes any intentional, inadvertent or accidental deletion, modification or concealment of evidence.
 From the technical aspect, legal holds are handled through tags (or less commonly, special policies) and can be removed only manually.